Small Talks: Start Talking

 “Some people are sad, lonely, or overwhelmed, and think getting drunk will help them forget about their problems.
 Unfortunately, it just gives them more problems and makes them feel sick.
 Another reason is that some people have a disease called alcohol use disorder that they need help treating.”

-After explaining that drinking can be dangerous, it makes sense that your child would question why anyone would want to drink.
-It’s important to make the distinction that it is always harmful when children drink, but it is not always harmful for adults when they drink in moderation.
+After explaining that drinking can be dangerous, it makes sense a kid would question why anyone would want to drink.
+It’s important to make the distinction that it is always harmful when kids drink, but it is not always harmful for adults when they drink in moderation.
 You can explain the idea of moderation this way:

 “One glass of wine or one beer with dinner can be a nice treat for a grownup, just like one piece of cake is for you.
 But I’m careful not to drink too much.”